0xKourama/Elbanna-NP-Notes/Learning/HTB/Writeups/Cascade/Cascade.md

 1. we list the tables with: `.tables`
 2. we get the schema using `.schema`
 3. we notice the `pwd` field in the `Ldap` table and select everything from it.
-4. we get all contents from the `DeletedUserAudit` table but find no new data.
+4. no new data was found in `DeletedUserAudit` table.
-5. we find no data in the `Misc` table as well
+5. same for the `Misc` table as well.

 ![sqlite-db-enumeration](sqlite-db-enumeration.jpg)